 Future Hall of Fame defenseman Mark Howe signed with the Red Wings on July 7, 1992.
 Mark, of course, was the son of the legendary Gordie Howe, who was the franchise’s greatest player.
 Howe was recognized as one of the best two-way defensemen of his era.

-He played in 122 games over his three seasons in Detroit before retiring after a trip to the 1995 Stanley Cup Final.
-While he wasn’t nearly as productive as he was earlier in his career, he was a positive influence on sone of the Red Wings’ younger blueliners, like Nicklas Lidstrom.
+Mark played in 122 games over his three seasons in Detroit before retiring after a trip to the 1995 Stanley Cup Final.
+While he wasn’t nearly as productive as he was earlier in his career, he positively influenced some of the Red Wings’ younger blueliners, like Nicklas Lidstrom.

 Happy Birthday to You